Into Film Clubs

 The story behind Neil Armstrong's Apollo 11 mission to the Moon, and the dangers and costs behind one of the most impressive achievements in history.

 A collection of films taking in space exploration throughout cinema history.

 No. of films16

-This week also sees animated musical Smallfoot released about a yeti who discovers that, contrary to what he's been told, the mysterious creatures known as "humans" really do exist; for older audiences, British director Paul Greengrass returns with another true life story, this time exploring the aftermath of and atrocities behind the Norwegian 2011 terrorist attacks in 22 July; and there's also a release from another acclaimed director, Peter Jackson, who has created an astonishing archive-led restorative documentary celebrating the efforts of those involved in World War One with They Shall Not Grow Old.
+This week also sees the release of animated musical Smallfoot, about a yeti who discovers that, contrary to what he's been told, the mysterious creatures known as "humans" really do exist; for older audiences, British director Paul Greengrass returns with another true life story, this time exploring the aftermath and atrocities behind the 2011 Norwegian terrorist attacks in 22 July; and there's also a release from another acclaimed director, Peter Jackson, who has created an astonishing archive-led restorative documentary celebrating the efforts of those involved in World War I with They Shall Not Grow Old.

-PLEASE NOTE: They Shall Not Grow Old plays in cinemas for one-night-only on Tuesday 16th October.
-There is also an Into Film Festival screening in Aberdeen on Tuesday 13th November.
+PLEASE NOTE: They Shall Not Grow Old plays in cinemas for one-night-only on Tuesday 16 October.
+There is also an Into Film Festival screening taking place in Aberdeen on Tuesday 13 November.

 Musical animated comedy about a yeti convinced that, contrary to what he’s been told, the mysterious creatures known as “humans” really do...

 Dramatisation of the 2011 Norway terrorist attacks and the events that followed.

 Leading this week's DVD releases is one of the most inventive and original horrors of recent years, Hereditary.
 When the Graham family matriarch dies, her offspring begin to experience disturbing phenomena in their lives.
 As they each try to battle through this difficult period, her daughter Annie begins attending a grief support group, grandson Peter struggles to concentrate at school, and his sister Charlie begins to engage in some unsettling behaviour of her own.